 Tamma Carleton is a postdoctoral scholar in the Kenneth C. Griffin Department of Economics at the University of Chicago.
+Tamma is an environmental and resource economist, leveraging tools from applied microeconomics, remote sensing, and climate science to quantify the interactions between economic development and large-scale environmental change.
 She works with the Climate Impact Lab (CIL), a multi-disciplinary, multi-organizational research group that partners with EPIC to calculate the social and economic costs of climate change.
-More broadly, Tamma’s research seeks to improve quantitative understanding of how global environmental change influences and is shaped by economic development.
 Tamma worked with CIL while completing her PhD in Agricultural and Resource Economics at the University of California, Berkeley, where she was also an EPA STAR Fellow and Doctoral Fellow in the Global Policy Lab at the Goldman School of Public Policy.
 A Rhodes Scholar, Tamma earned master’s degrees in Environmental Change & Management and in Economics for Development at University of Oxford.
-She has a BA in Economics from Lewis & Clark College in Portland, Oregon, and was a Research Analyst at the Federal Trade Commission's Bureau of Economics.
+She has a BA in Economics from Lewis & Clark College in Portland, Oregon, and was a Research Analyst at the Federal Trade Commission’s Bureau of Economics.

 Areas of Focus: Climate Change, Climate Economics, Climate Science, Environmental Health, Climate Impact Lab, Social Cost of Carbon

 Climate change is an urgent global challenge.
 EPIC research is helping to assess its impacts, quantify its costs, and identify an efficient set of policies to reduce emissions and adapt...